Historic Zoning Commission

 Two-story frame residence with a hipped roof clad in asphalt shingles and a hipped-roof dormer on the façade.
 Exterior features brick veneer cladding on the first story and wood lap siding on the second story, with a decorative flare at the belt course.
 Brick foundation.

-2. The garage is proposed to be located adjacent to the house, towards the front of the property.
-The garage will be accessed from an existing curb cut which currently leads to gravel front-yard parking.
-The property also features an operable alley, which could provide access to the rear.
+2. The garage is proposed to be located to the rear of the house, on the right side of the property.
+The garage will be accessed from a secondary access off Armstrong Avenue instead of the alley.
 The design guidelines note that garages shall be located to the rear of the primary building on the lot.
-The proposed placement does not meet the design guidelines.
+The revised placement of the garage meets the design guidelines.
+The final site plan should meet City Engineering standards and standards of the zoning code, including the corner side setback of 12' from Armstrong Avenue.

 3. The guidelines note that new outbuildings "may only use materials and design characteristics selected from the following list," which is referenced in the guidelines.
-The outbuilding includes a shallow (6/12) roof pitch, instead of the 12/12 recommended in the guidelines.
-There are discrepancies between the submitted drawings and the "materials list" submitted to HZC.
-The materials list notes wood lap siding, fiberglass windows and doors, and a steel carriage-style door but those are not reflected on the drawings.
+The outbuilding includes a shallow (6/12) roof pitch, instead of the 12/12 recommended in the guidelines; however, the primary house has a roofline less steep than a 12/12.
+The other materials proposed in the revised drawings and the materials list meet the design guidelines.

-4. The application lacks sufficient information on the windows to be installed on the house's basement level.
-The proposed windows are compatible in design with the original house.
+4. The proposed basement-level windows are compatible in design with the original house.
 Fiberglass windows would not be appropriate within the guidelines as replacement windows for original wood windows; however, new fiberglass windows may be appropriate for new windows on minimally visible elevations, particularly at grade, where moisture intrusion at ground/basement level may affect wood window materials.

 Applicant